 Why is it that the myths of Ancient Greece have not only been able to survive, but continue to have a profound and lasting effect on audiences and the world to this day?
 The Olympic Games, still the greatest sporting event on the planet, were supposedly originally held by Hercules in honor of Zeus while mythological beasts such as the Cyclops, hippogriffs, and krakens still rampage in modern blockbusters as they did in the minds of Greek storytellers.

 When it comes to Greek mythology, it seems that we are just as fascinated as ever.

 Not all myths are thought to be complete fabrications, however; some are considered to have genuine roots relating to historic events that have become warped and adapted over time.

-Constantly, archaeologists are finding evidence of such places, and just as you can visit the ancient Colosseum of Rome and the ruins of Sparta, so you can set foot on the places where some of the most well known tales of mythology are thought to have been born.
+Constantly, archaeologists are finding such evidences, and just as you can visit the ancient Colosseum of Rome and the ruins of Sparta, so you can set foot in the places where some of the most well known tales of mythology were born.

 Taking the path of the gods to find locations of Greek myths

 We start our journey on the island of Crete, at the base of her tallest mountain, Mount Ida.
 This unassuming formation, hidden deep in the island’s mountainous center, is the perfect spot for a bit of sightseeing, hiking—or concealing the future king of the gods from his overzealous and paranoid father.

 Cronus, one of the original Titans in Greek mythology, attempted to destroy all his offspring in order to prevent a prophecy that predicted his downfall at the hands of one his children.
 One after the other, he devoured his children, except when it came to Zeus, whom Rhea, Zeus’ mother, managed to hide in a cave far from his reach.